 A severe wildfire damages the forest canopy, as well as the smaller plants and soil below the trees.
-This can result in increased runoff after intense rainfall or a rapid snowmelt, putting homes or other structures below the burned area flooding, especially after an intense rainfall landslides, which could include a:
+This can result in increased runoff after intense rainfall or a rapid snowmelt, putting homes or other structures below the burned area at risk of localized floods and landslides.